What the Claude Code Source Leak Reveals

 The source reveals active defenses against training data extraction:1

 Fake tool injection.
 When the ANTI_DISTILLATION_CC flag is enabled, Claude Code injects decoy tool definitions into the conversation.
-These fake tools poison any training data harvested from the session — a model trained on this data would learn incorrect tool schemas.
+The fake tools poison any training data harvested from the session.
+A model trained on poisoned data would learn incorrect tool schemas.

 Connector-text summarization.
 A second defense buffers assistant text between tool calls and returns cryptographic summaries instead of raw text.
-This makes the conversation transcript useless for distillation while preserving the user experience.
+The summaries render conversation transcripts useless for distillation while preserving the user experience.

 Both defenses have known workarounds.
-A MITM proxy, environment variable overrides, or third-party API providers can bypass them.1 The defenses are speed bumps, not walls — they raise the cost of distillation without preventing it entirely.
+A MITM proxy, environment variable overrides, or third-party API providers can bypass them.1 The defenses function as speed bumps, not walls: they raise the cost of distillation without preventing it entirely.

 4. Undercover Mode